OpenStack Backup and Recovery, Agentless and Native, Cross Mutli-sites Ready with One Click

 What RPO and RTO Is Anticipated with Uniview Vault?

 With support of Uniview scheduler and incremental backup, RPO can be as minimal as minutes technically.
 Taking backup has impacts on performance of application in short manner, in real world, the incremental backup frequency practice can be optimized to have a balance..
 With well orchestrated services by Uniview Vault, RTO can be a few minutes to restore an env.
-Liternally one click with a few seconds RTO is possible to automatically rollback and restore workload running env to the state it was.
+Literally one click with a few seconds RTO is possible to automatically rollback and restore workload running env to the state it was.

 Is Uniview Vault Compatible with My OpenStack Install?